 Common Fuel Starvation Causes

-Since fuel starvation is the most common cause of our suspected problem (lean condition) we’ll look at its causes in greater detail.
+Since fuel starvation is the most common cause of our suspected problem (lean condition), we’ll look at its causes in greater detail.

-In many cases, the good life may well be the cause of your snowblowers stalling issue.
+In many cases, the good life may well be the cause of your snowblower stalling issue.
 When snowblowers retire at the end of the season, the gas in the fuel system starts to degrade.

-Some owners drain the gas tank, however, it’s the gas in the carburetor bowl that’s the problem.
+Some owners drain the gas tank.
+However, it’s the gas in the carburetor bowl that’s the problem.
 The ethanol fuel blend we all use today begins to degrade after just a month.
 And degraded gas is the most likely cause of fuel starvation.

-Components most likely affected, include:
+The components most likely affected include:

 - Carburetor